node-red/raspbian-deb-package/README.md

 # raspbian-deb-package
 Scripts required to build the Node-RED deb package for Raspbian.

+**WARNING**: If you already have Node-RED installed **do not** run this *just for fun*.
+It will probably break your existing install.

-The easiest way to build the package is to run these two script files on a clean SD card running in a Raspberry Pi Arm6 model - that way they will include the correct instruction set for other Arm6 type Pi (Original A and B models) and yet be forwards compatible with the Arm7 versions (Pi2 etc).
+Only run it on a clean Raspbian Jessie SD card running in a Raspberry Pi Arm6 model - that way it will include the correct instruction set for other Arm6 type Pi (Original A and B models) and yet be forwards compatible with the Arm7 versions (Pi2 etc).

 Transfer all the files from this project to the Pi.

-    mkdir nrpack
-    cd nrpack
     wget -qO- -O nrpack.zip https://github.com/node-red/raspbian-deb-package/archive/master.zip && unzip nrpack.zip && rm nrpack.zip
+    cd raspbian-deb-package-master

 Then run the two scripts below